hzeller/rpi-rgb-led-matrix/README.md

    - Often these boards come with connectors that have cables crimped on.
-     These cables are typically too thin; you might want to clip them close to the connector wire your proper, thick cable to it.
+     These cables are typically too thin; you might want to clip them close to the connector solder your proper, thick cable to it.

    - It is good to buffer the current spikes directly at the panel.
 The most spikes happen while PWM-ing a single line.